 geographical areas of governorates, the subordinate Air-Force Intelligence units appeared to have been structured around military commands.
 The Syrian Army and Armed Forces operated a series of geographical military zones or commands throughout the country.
 These were called 'Regional Commands'.
-These commands appear not to have equated exactly to single geographical governorate boundaries but could cover parts of a number of governorates.
+70 These commands appear not to have equated exactly to single geographical governorate boundaries but could cover parts of a number of governorates.
 The Air-Force Intelligence had subordinate branches that covered these regional military commands.
-To example, Military Intelligence Branch 261 covered Homs governorate, whereas the equivalent Air-Force Intelligence Branch (named the Air-Force Branch in the Central Region) covered the Central Region military command (which encompassed a wider area than just Homs governorate).
+71 For example, Military Intelligence Branch 261 covered Homs governorate, whereas the equivalent Air-Force Intelligence Branch (named the Air-Force Branch in the Central Region) covered the Central Region military command (which encompassed a wider area than just Homs governorate).
+72

-63. Both Military Intelligence and Air-Force Intelligence were nominally linked to the General Command of the Army and Armed Forces (as indicated in the annotation in the address blocks on their documentation) but de facto the key subordination for the Branches, sections, detachments and personnel within these agencies came via their Heads (e.g. the Head of Military Intelligence or the Head of the Air-Force Intelligence) and through their positions in the NSB/CCMC.
+63. Both Military Intelligence and Air-Force Intelligence were nominally linked to the General Command of the Army and Armed Forces (as indicated in the annotation in the address blocks on their documentation)73 but de facto the key subordination for the Branches, sections, detachments and personnel within these agencies came via their Heads (e.g. the Head of Military Intelligence or the Head of the Air-Force Intelligence) and through their positions in the NSB/CCMC.
 It should be noted that both the Head of Military Intelligence and the Head of Air-

-&lt;sup>70 The 'Regional Commands' of the Syrian Army and Armed Forces, which denote geographic military commands are not to be confused with the 'Regional Command' of the Ba'ath Party, which denotes the Syrian senior or national-level party/political leadership.
+70 The 'Regional Commands' of the Syrian Army and Armed Forces, which denote geographic military commands are not to be confused with the 'Regional Command' of the Ba'ath Party, which denotes the Syrian senior or national-level party/political leadership.

-Ex.
-C-83, Air-Force Intelligence Directorate Investigation Branch report to various Branches and units of the Air-Force Intelligence, dated 13 August 2011, SYR.D0088.009.015\ET at 015.
+71 Ex.
+C-83, Air-Force Intelligence Directorate Investigation Branch report to various Branches and units of the Air-Force Intelligence, dated 13 August 2011, SYR.D0088.009.015_ET at 015.

-&lt;sup>72 See, e.g. Ex.
-C-92, Branch 261 instruction to all army units in the Central Region, dated 21 February 2012 [sic] attaching a Communication from the Air-Force Intelligence Branch in the Central Region to the Homs Security Chief, dated 20 March 2012 [sic], SYR.D0124.008.001-002\ET at 002 (note that the discrepancy in dates is presumably a typographic error); Ex.
-C-111, Communication from the Air-Force Intelligence Branch in the Central Region to the Homs Military and Security Chief, dated 28 May 2012, SYR.D0124.027.002-003\ET at 002.
+72 See, e.g. Ex.
+C-92, Branch 261 instruction to all army units in the Central Region, dated 31 March 2012 attaching a Communication from the Air-Force Intelligence Branch in the Central Region to the Homs Security Chief, dated 20 March 2012, SYR.D0124.008.001-002_ET at 002; Ex.
+C-111, Communication from the Air-Force Intelligence Branch in the Central Region to the Homs Military and Security Chief, dated 28 May 2012, SYR.D0124.027.002-003_ET at 002.

-&lt;sup>73 See, e.g. Ex.
-C-83, Air-Force Intelligence Directorate Investigation Branch report to various Branches and units of the Air-Force Intelligence, dated 13 August 2011, SYR.D0088.009.015\ET at 015.
+73 See, e.g. Ex.
+C-83, Air-Force Intelligence Directorate Investigation Branch report to various Branches and units of the Air-Force Intelligence, dated 13 August 2011, SYR.D0088.009.015_ET at 015.

-Force Intelligence were members of the CCMC (alongside the Head of the NSB and the Deputy General Commander of the Army and Armed Forces/Minister of Defence) further highlighting their importance.
+Force Intelligence were members of the CCMC (alongside the Head of the NSB and the Deputy General Commander of the Army and Armed Forces/Minister of Defence) further highlighting their importance.74

 - 64. The General Intelligence Directorate appeared to be structured on similar lines to the other agencies with a headquarters and specialist branches located in Damascus and subordinate branches operating in the governorates.
 Analysed documents have indicated that, in a similar manner to Military Intelligence, the subordinate branches had a numeric reference identifier.
-These included, for example, Branch 331 (Idleb), Branch 315 (Dar'a), and Branch 318 (Homs).
-In a similar manner to Military Intelligence, the governorate branches themselves consisted of a series of Branch Sections and Detachments within the governorate Branch.
-In a similar manner to the Heads of Military and Air-Force Intelligence, the Head of the General Intelligence was a member of the CCMC. - 65.
+These included, for example, Branch 331 (Idleb),75 Branch 315 (Dar'a),76 and Branch 318 (Homs).77 In a similar manner to Military Intelligence, the governorate branches themselves consisted of a series of Branch Sections and Detachments within the governorate Branch.78 In a similar manner to the Heads of Military and Air-Force Intelligence, the Head of the General Intelligence was a member of the CCMC.79 - 65.
 Political Security also had its Department head in Damascus with subordinate branches within the governorates.
 Unlike Military and General Intelligence, which utilised numeric references for their subordinate branches, Political Security simply referred to the branch in the